Parsa-Rajabi/CIS-100/docs/syllabus.md

 If you plan to use a tutor/editor, be aware that any work that you submit must always be your own.
 An ethical tutor will always focus on explaining concepts so that you can become an independent learner.
 You are violating the student academic integrity policy if:

 - A private tutoring company coaches you on how to complete an assignment
-- You buy / sell/ swap assignment questions and answers on social media platforms like WeChat, Whatsapp, Facebook, etc.
+- You buy / sell / swap assignment questions and answers on social media platforms like WeChat, Whatsapp, Facebook, etc.
 - Your use an editor (paid or unpaid) without permission of the instructor to revise, correct or alter your work

 ## First Class Attendance